snap-one/docs-driverworks-xml/source/includes/50_connections_xml/_100-monitorconnection.md

-## number
+## monitor\_connection

-`<number></number>`
+`<monitor_connection></monitor_connection>`

 ### Parent

-[`<port>`][1]
+[`<connection>`][1]

-The number XML element defines the port identification value for a single port for the class used by the  connection.
-If the class is TCP or UDP then there may be a ports section.
-This includes the IP Port number for the network connection.
+The monitor\_connection  XML element, when set to True,  provides monitoring of this socket.
+Director will periodically check the connection, if data is not returned on this socket it will be considered down.

 ### Example
 In the example, a single serial connection is defined using the class name of TCP.
-It has a single port defined: 8750.
+Its monitor\_connect xml element is set to True.

 ```xml